Kiara Banks – Investigator

 Lisa joined Disability Rights NC in April 2012.
 Her work involves helping children and adults obtain necessary medical services, including mental health and developmental disabilities services.
 She received her bachelor’s degree from Cook College at Rutgers University and her law degree from George Washington University.
 Lisa practiced law with several private firms in Washington and New Jersey before taking time off to raise three children.

 Raised in Chapel Hill, Susan attended Northeastern University School of Law (1984) and started her legal career with the Public Defender’s office in Charlotte.
-She moved back to the Triangle area with her husband, Bill Rowe, in 1987 and worked for NCOSH and then N.C.
-Prisoner Legal Services (1989-2005).
-In 2005 she joined the staff of Carolina Legal Assistance (CLA).
-Since 2007, when Governor Easley designated CLA as our state’s P&A, Susan has focused on making the promise of community integration a reality for people in North Carolina and protecting the rights of people with disabilities living in institutions.
+She moved back to the Triangle area with her husband, Bill Rowe, in 1987 and worked for NCOSH and then NC Prisoner Legal Services (1989-2005).
+She joined the staff of Carolina Legal Assistance (CLA) in 2005.
+Since 2007, when Governor Easley designated CLA as our state’s P&A (which became Disability Rights NC), Susan has focused on making the promise of community integration a reality for people in North Carolina and protecting the rights of people with disabilities living in institutions.

 Josh Prater – Paralegal